News

-How to Configure BIND9 as a Secondary DNS Server on Ubuntu 20.04
+How to Set Up a Secondary DNS Server with BIND9 on Ubuntu 20.04

 The secondary DNS server works for fault tolerance.
 If the primary one stops working for some reason, the secondary one will ensure the functionality of the website and other resources specified in it.